Health services for visitors to Ireland

 Irish nationals who have been living outside Ireland

-If you come back to live in Ireland and are working or self-employed here or if you intend to stay for a year, then you are ordinarily resident and come under the usual rules.
+If you come back to live in Ireland and you intend to stay for a year, then you are ordinarily resident and come under the usual rules.

 If you are not in this situation and you have been living and working in another EU/EEA country or Switzerland, your entitlement to health services when you return is decided under the rules applying to EU nationals.